 The Quake Champions beta is currently running through the Behtesda.net launcher exclusively, but the complete game will be available entirely through Steam once it launches.
 A Bethesda account will still be necessary.

-id Software seems to have realised that adding champions to the latest iteration of Quake for cross promotion purposes is screwing with their game balance, as Telxvi recently prophesied .
+id Software seems to have realised that adding champions to the latest iteration of Quake for cross promotion purposes is screwing with their game balance, as Telxvi recently .
 So, in true MOBA fashion BJ Blazkowicz is getting a well deserved nerf.
-This and some other changes have been addressed in a recent developer Q&A .
+This and some other changes have been addressed in a recent developer .

 "B.J.
 Blazkowicz brings a very aggressive push forward type of combat to the game, but even we agree that his first appearance was too strong.
 Just yesterday B.J. received his first balancing pass where we lowered the rate of fire, and hence damage output, for the high-rate-of-fire weapons, such as the lightning gun.
 We will continue to play, watch, and monitor matches and balance him as needed", was explained in the Q&A post.